 – Property Prices – overall we believe we will see a marginal average UK house price increase of around 1-2% as we now have certainty back in the market seeing as the General Election is complete and the Conservatives were appointed back into power with a majority, albeit with the significant trade deal still to be agreed.
 However, even though the UK figure is conservative, there will be vast regional variants, for example, Liverpool is likely to experience a 4-5% increase due to the attractive yields and high demand along with continual improvement of their already positive fundamentals.
 Knight Frank recently released their UK Regional Market Forecasts for 2019 – 2024, see the figures below and full info here.

 – Mortgages – given the recent government changes, the pattern of more investors buying via a limited company and the general market sentiment, it’s likely there will be a spike in investors utilising finance for purchases via limited companies.
-Due to this demand, it could mean providers/brokers will respond through offering a wider product range of mortgages for limited companies and potentially more attractive rates.
+Due to this demand, it could mean providers/brokers will respond by offering a wider product range of mortgages for limited companies and potentially more attractive rates.

 – Locations – even since the referendum in 2016, whilst the Southern regions and London, particularly prime and super-prime locations slowed down, Northern cities have been growing significantly.
 Manchester and Liverpool were the two flagship cities leading the way, we expect this trend to continue.
 Having said that, we’ve identified three cities below which should also be given strong attention.
 There are developments in Manchester now which are being sold with comparable rental yields to that in London at 3-4% net, so it is pricing some people out of the market, therefore if you would like the balance of a low entry-level, high yields, strong demand and good capital growth potential, take a look at the below: